Evelyn Gamez-Gómez

 Research Assistant

-Evelyn Gamez-Gómez is a second-year undergraduate student at UNC Chapel Hill majoring in Public Policy and Medical Anthropology with a Spanish minor for the professions.
+Evelyn Gamez-Gómez is a third-year undergraduate student at UNC Chapel Hill majoring in Public Policy and Medical Anthropology, with a Spanish minor for the professions.

 Your support is critical to our mission of measuring, understanding, and predicting population change and its impact.
 Donate to Carolina Demography today.